replayio/docs/src/app/reference/test-runners/cypress-io/github-actions/page.md

     api-key: ${{ secrets.REPLAY_API_KEY }}
 ```

-{% callout title="Recording strategies" %}
+{% callout title="Upload strategies" %}
-There are different strategies for creating your replays.
+There are different strategies for uploading your replays.
 For example you can use Replay only when retrying a failed test, or choose to upload recordings from failed tests only.
-See [docs on recording strategies](/reference/ci-workflows/recording-strategies) to learn more.
+See [docs on upload strategies](/reference/ci-workflows/upload-strategies) to learn more.
 {% /callout %}